 - Salutes to the Audience Delegations

 - The Minordomos, who visibly made things run smoothly on stage

 - The PAPER AIRPLANE DELUGES (2 of them)

-- Eight-year-old "Miss Sweetie-Poo", who will encourage speakers to keep their speeches brief
+- Eight-year-old "Miss Sweetie-Poo", who encouraged speakers to keep their speeches brief

 - Jean Berko Gleason: The Traditional "Welcome, Welcome" Speech